 Your journey through time begins here.
 The reception contains several exhibits including a plaque carved in the workshops of Robert Thompson, the famous Mouseman of Kilburn.
 You can find books, postcards and tourist information here too.

 The Thomas Lord Room

 Cricket fans can see a portrait of Thomas Lord presented by the MCC, a copy of his only known surviving signature, and a number of items connected with Yorkshire cricket and Yorkshire players.
-There are maps, drawings and photographs tracing the changes in Thirsk over the last 200 years, together with a collection of sticks and riding crops belonging to Dr MacArthur, a Thirsk GP.
-The fine watercolour was presented to him on his 80th birthday.
+There are maps, drawings and photographs tracing the changes in Thirsk over the last 200 years.
+Here you will also find one of our best-known exhibits: the Busby Stoop Chair.

 The Herriot Room

 Evoking the farming life of the 1930s and 1940s, this room contains agricultural and dairy tools, a collection of antique animal traps and a display of the blacksmiths craft.
 A series of illustrative panels traces the development of agriculture in the Vale of Mowbray and explains the processes of butter- and cheese-making.